×

 • Fines between $500 and $1,000

-• License suspension for 6–12 months
+• Driver’s license suspension for 6 to 12 months

 • Mandatory DUI school and substance abuse evaluation